CompChem-Basel/PK-PD-PBPK-QSP-simulator/README.md

 The first step in this project is the launch (DONE).

-The second step will be improving the ML training dataset (In Progress)
+The second step will be improving the ML training dataset (In Progress).